ccbt87/docs/Dev_Env_setup/README.md

 ```

 ### Appendix B - Known Issues
-#### 1. HBase Master, HBase RegionServer, ZooKeeper, Kafka, or Other Components Stop Working After the Docker Container or the Host Restarts
+#### 1. Components Stop Working After the Docker Container or the Host Restarts

 ##### Symptom

-* The JVM Process `HMaster` disappeared
+* The JVM Process `HMaster` disappeared.
+HBase Master, HBase RegionServer, and ZooKeeper do not work.
-* The JVM Process `Kafka` disappeared
+* The JVM Process `Kafka` disappeared.
+Kafka does not work.
-* The JVM Process `NiFi` and/or `RunNiFi` disappeared
+* The JVM Process `NiFi` and/or `RunNiFi` disappeared.
+NiFi does not work.

 ##### Cause